top of page

 • Specialist predators include hoverfly, specifically the larvae is a voracious consumer of aphids.

-There are also a number of highly effective aphicides registered for use in capsicums and chili peppers. check with APVMA for registration status prior to using.
+There are also a number of highly effective aphicides registered for use in capsicums and chili peppers.
+Check with APVMA for registration status prior to using and consider the effect on beneficial insects.

 Lepidopteran pests